 Next up is an Italian classic, often imitated but never truly recreated, Minestrone soup.
 Unfortunately, it is very hard to “do as the Romans do” when it comes to this stock-based soup, which is often served with rice or pasta.
 This soup is rarely ever made the same way.
 When in Rome you could eat it every day, each time at a different restaurant and each one would have its own distinct flavor and ingredients based on what vegetables were in season or in stock in the pantry that day.
 I personally have an irrational fear of courgettes (zucchini) – hey, I said it was irrational, so Minestrone is often a dish that comes with some preparatory work for me (fishing the evil green parts out first), but it’s usually worth the effort.

 Ok, so Naples is home to pizza in Italy, but there is no ignoring the fact that it is available throughout the country as one of the best Italian street food you can get.
-A world apart from the pizza served in The States and elsewhere, this is made fresh with special dough and gorgonzola cheese.
-Unlike the American tradition of piling any and everything onto a pizza, the Italians keep with their trademark simplicity and instead let the fresh tomato sauce and cheeses speak for themselves.
-Occasionally pancetta or spinach is added as a topping but even the adding of those two is questionable in some Roman circles, earning it the nickname of the “garbage pizza” among locals.
+A world apart from the pizza served in The States and deep pan pizza in Chicago, this is made fresh with special dough and gorgonzola cheese.
+Unlike the American tradition of piling any and everything onto a pizza, the Italians keep with their trademark simplicity and instead, let the fresh tomato sauce and cheeses speak for themselves.
+Occasionally pancetta or spinach is added as a topping but even the addition of those two is questionable in some Roman circles, earning it the nickname of the “garbage pizza” among locals.
 I can see where they’re coming from.

 Finishing off the list is the often overlooked Italian dessert Struffoli.
 This dish is a pile of marble sized balls of sweet dough, fried to a perfect crunch on the outside while remaining soft and warm inside.
 These delicious nuggets are then dipped in a mixture of honey, cinnamon and ground orange rind for a dessert that is equal parts sweet and hearty.
 Just make sure you leave space in your tummy for them because Struffoli is no light ending to an otherwise robust cuisine.